Squarespace Members Area Pricing

 Choose the Right Members Area Plan for Your Revenue

-Squarespace Members Area pricing is straightforward - three tiers with decreasing transaction fees.
-Calculate your expected membership revenue and choose the plan with the lowest total cost (subscription + transaction fees).
+Squarespace Members Area pricing is straightforward: three tiers with decreasing transaction fees.
+Calculate your expected membership revenue and choose the plan with the lowest total cost (subscription plus transaction fees plus Stripe charges).
 Start with Starter to test the model, then upgrade to Core or Pro as your membership grows.
+For a complete walkthrough of how the Member Area feature works, including setup, member login experience, and growth strategies, see our Squarespace Member Area guide.
+To decide whether Squarespace is the right membership platform for your business or whether Kajabi or Teachable fits better, see our Squarespace Membership comparison.

 * Read the rest of the post and open up an offer